On the Joint Optimization of Energy Harvesting and Sensing of Piezoelectric Energy Harvesters: Case Study of a Cable-Stayed Bridge: Sensing Accuracy

-In this section, the methodology proposed in section \ref{S:4} is extensively investigated.
-A benchmark case is first presented, where the acceleration data are directly used for speed estimation, without transferring into the corresponding voltage generated by a PEH.
-Following that, a study case is presented where the method is applied considering six different configurations of PEHs, which only differ in their length $L$.
-Unlike the benchmark case, in this case study the generated voltage output from each PEH device is adopted for training and testing and consequently estimating the speed of the passing traffic.
-The studied PEHs are compared in terms of energy harvesting and sensing accuracy.
-In each implementation, the database is divided randomly into two sets for training and validation processes, containing 70\% and 30\% of the data, respectively.
+In this section, the methodology proposed in section \ref{S:4} is implemented and analysed.
+In order to use a PEH as a sensor, we expect its sensing accuracy (i.e. the accuracy of traffic speed labelling based on voltage signal $v(t)$) to be comparable with the accuracy of acceleration-based sensing (i.e. the accuracy of traffic speed labelling based on bridge acceleration signal $a_b(t)$).
+Hence, we first conduct a preliminary study (A), where the proposed sensing framework is applied to bridge acceleration events directly, and its accuracy is assessed.
+In the next study (B), we consider six configurations of PEHs, corresponding to six various values of length $L$, while all other parameters are kept constant, and label the speed of passing traffic based on the voltage signals produced by the PEHs.

+For each event, time-frequency analysis using CWT is performed to obtain two-dimensional time-frequency images, either for acceleration signal in case (A) or for voltage signal in case (B).
+For the sake of consistency, all images are produced considering a time limit of [5, 25] seconds and a frequency limit of [0, 200] Hz.

+In each implementation, the database is divided randomly into two sets for training and testing processes, containing 70\% and 30\% of the data, respectively.
 Also, the training-testing process is performed multiple times to reduce the stochastic factors.
-For the sake of this study, a total of 1265 samples are considered, which are classified into three different labels, as presented in Table \ref{labels}.
+A total of 1265 samples are considered, which are classified into three different labels, as presented in Table \ref{labels}.